Manchester Rentals – Is Now the Time to Invest?

 Sep 6, 2022

-The UK rental market has been seeing a period of sustained growth unrivaled since 2008.
-Rents are rising by up to 6% annually.
-The average property outside of London is now commanding a rental income of £809 per month.
+The UK rental market has experienced unparalleled sustained growth since 2008.
+Rents are increasing annually by up to 6%.
+Outside of London, the average property now generates a rental income of £809 per month.

-In Q3 of 2021 alone, UK rents rose by 3%, and demand across the country is growing, particularly in cities such as Manchester.
+In Q3 of 2021 alone, UK rents rose by 3%, and demand is growing across the country, especially in cities like Manchester.

-Manchester, in particular, is currently a prime opportunity for investors.
-The city recently recorded its lowest ever available rental properties, with just 427 residences on the market.
-This is 43% below the five-year average, causing upward pressure on rental prices as willing clients fight for the top spots.
+Manchester, in particular, presents a prime opportunity for investors.
+The city recently recorded its lowest-ever number of available rental properties, with just 427 residences on the market.
+This figure is 43% below the five-year average, resulting in upward pressure on rental prices as eager clients compete for the top spots.

 Rising demand (exacerbated by rising house prices)